 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.

-Unravel Two is a wonderful little game, filled with heartfelt moments of poignant storytelling and challenging platforming puzzles, and now it has a fitting new home on Nintendo Switch.
+Unravel Two is a wonderful little game, filled with heartfelt moments of poignant storytelling and challenging platforming puzzles, and fits very well on Nintendo Switch.
 Even with a few downgrades to the visuals, Unravel Two is far from an inferior experience when played on Nintendo's hybrid system.
-Full of charm and character, it’s one of the best co-operative platformers you can play anywhere, and another robust Switch port that was well worth the wait.
+Full of charm and character, it’s one of the best cooperative platformers you can play anywhere and another robust Switch port that was well worth the wait.

-If you are struggling to make your way through Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! then you will want to get a buddy involved and take advantage of the co-op play.
-The game allows a second trainer to drop-in whenever you want, the second player essentially acts as a support character which makes the game way easier.
+Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! are perhaps the most approachable of all the mainline Pokémon games, so you're unlikely to struggle through them.
+However, if you'd rather share the experience of revisiting the region of Kanto from the original Pokémon games, then you will want to get a buddy involved and take advantage of the co-op play.
+A second trainer can drop in whenever they want, essentially acting as a support character which makes the game even easier.
 If catching those pesky Pokémon and fighting other trainers is causing problems, playing in co-op mode will be a great option for you.

-While you could argue that the humble side-scrolling fighter is an endangered species for a reason – they do get awfully repetitive after a while – Capcom Beat 'Em Up Bundle illustrates perfectly why this particular genre was the toast of video gaming in the late '80s and early '90s.
-Addictive, enjoyable and – perhaps most important of all – bloody good fun when played co-operatively with friends, all of the titles in this seven-strong compendium are worth your time, and by adding robust local and online multiplayer support, Capcom has done its utmost to ensure they find favour with a whole new generation of gamers.
-If you're not a fan of the genre then you may well be wondering what all the fuss is about, but for everyone else, this is a must-have download.
+While you could argue that the humble side-scrolling fighter is an endangered species for a reason – they can get awfully repetitive after a while – Capcom Beat 'Em Up Bundle illustrates perfectly why this particular genre was the toast of video gaming in the late '80s and early '90s.
+Addictive, enjoyable, and – perhaps most important of all – bloody good fun when played cooperatively with friends, all of the titles in this seven-strong compendium are worth your time.
+By adding robust local and online multiplayer support, Capcom has done its utmost to ensure they find favour with a whole new generation of gamers.
+If you've ever enjoyed a belt-scrolling brawl, this is a must-have download.

-As poignant, heartbreaking and memorable as it was back in 2013, Brothers: A Tale of Two Sons hasn’t lost any of its emotional impact in those intervening years.
-With a captivating soundtrack, an aesthetic design evocative of Fable and a genuinely clever take on co-op, you can really see why it’s held in such high regard.
-The new traditional co-op mode does offer a new way to play, although bear in mind that it also robs the game of one of its most challenging and rewarding features and perhaps makes things a little too easy, but it's still a charming two-player experience.
+As poignant, heartbreaking, and memorable as it was back in 2013, Brothers: A Tale of Two Sons hasn’t lost any of its emotional impact in those intervening years.
+With a captivating soundtrack, an aesthetic design evocative of Fable, and a genuinely clever take on co-op, you can really see why it’s held in such high regard.
+The new, traditional-style co-op mode offers a new way to play, although bear in mind that it also robs the game of one of its most challenging and rewarding features and perhaps makes things a little too easy, but it's still a charming two-player experience.